Pet Parasite Prevention and Control in Cary

-Flea and Tick Control From Your Cary Veterinarian
+Flea and Tick Treatment from Your Cary Veterinarian

 When warm weather arrives, so do the many annoying and downright dangerous parasites that affect our pets.
-At our Cary animal hospital, we provide complete flea and tick, heartworm, and other parasite protection and control for pets.
+At Chatham Animal Hospital, we provide complete flea and tick, heartworm, and other parasite protection and control for pets.
 In fact, our Cary veterinarian has developed the most comprehensive parasite protection program in the entire area.

 - Ear mites

 Parasites feed off their host's body, either internally or externally, and can cause damage to the organs or the skin.
 The most common parasite in our area is fleas, and for a pet, an infestation of fleas is pure misery.
 In addition, fleas can spread to humans as well as infest an entire house.

 An important part of every pet wellness exam is for our veterinarian to determine if your pet has parasites.
 First, we check for the internal parasites which, left untreated, can cause serious internal damage to your pet.
 We diagnose these through fecal testing and sometimes blood work.
 The flea and tick checks are visual with fleas easier to detect than ticks.
 If we determine that your pet has parasites, our Cary veterinarian will implement a treatment plan right away.

 The type ofparasite determines the treatment plan we use.
 For internal parasites, we prescribe medication in either liquid, tablet, or injected form.
 The medication’s contents are formulated to kill the offending parasite and sometimes more than one application is necessary.

 The best way to treat for fleas and ticks is to prevent them altogether.
 Not only do fleas cause pets to itch incessantly, but they also carry diseases such as plague, cat scratch disease, and tapeworms.
 Ticks can transmit Lyme disease, a serious disease for humans and pets.